robinbb/blog/src/hugo/content/about.md

 I help companies avoid growing pains by leading software teams.
 Learn more about my [results](/results/).

-This is my blog about software development, DevOps, and software team leadership.

 I have developed software
 [professionally for 20 years](https://www.linkedin.com/in/robinbb).